 7 SECRETS To Improve Your Eating Habits

-If you want to improve your eating habits, start improving your daily practices.
-Going on starvation diets just to lose weight won't work to transform your body.
+Going on starvation diets just to lose weight won't work to transform your body long-term.
 You end up having what you're trying to avoid--weight gain.

 2. When you get in the habit of going on starvation diets, its hard to stop.
 The less food you eat, the more weight you’ll lose, right?
 Sorry, but it just doesn’t work this way in the long-run.